chorn/barcamproc.org/README.md

-# BarCampRoc.org, the website for BarCamp Rochester
+# BarCampRoc.org
-## An evolving unconference
+## The website for BarCamp Rochester

-This work is based on the excellent: [Amicus](http://github.com/nathos/amicus) project.
+This project is based on the excellent: [Amicus](http://github.com/nathos/amicus) project.

 ## Who built this?
 Many brave souls have contributed to the BarCamp Rochester website.
 Incomplete reverse chronological order: